 Mean score of companies in the Financial Intermediation industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2023, the Business Development Bank of Canada (BDC) reported total carbon emissions of approximately 3,729,000 kg CO2e, reflecting a significant 38% reduction since its baseline year of 2020.
-The emissions breakdown includes Scope 1 emissions of about 616,600 kg CO2e, Scope 2 emissions of approximately 1,398,300 kg CO2e, and Scope 3 emissions from business travel amounting to around 1,724,000 kg CO2e.
-BDC has set ambitious near-term climate commitments aimed at achieving net-zero emissions.
-These commitments include increasing the use of renewable energy, reviewing renewable energy credits, and purchasing high-quality carbon offsets for any unavoidable emissions.
-The target timeframe for these initiatives spans from 2023 to 2024, focusing on both Scope 1 and Scope 2 emissions.
-The bank's proactive approach to sustainability is evident in its substantial emissions reduction achievements and its commitment to further decreasing its carbon footprint through strategic initiatives.
+The emissions breakdown includes 616,600 kg CO2e from Scope 1, 1,398,300 kg CO2e from Scope 2, and 1,724,000 kg CO2e from Scope 3, specifically attributed to business travel.
+BDC has set ambitious near-term climate commitments aimed at achieving net zero emissions by 2024.
+These commitments include increasing the use of renewable energy, reviewing renewable energy credits, and purchasing high-quality carbon offsets for any remaining emissions that cannot be reduced through other means.
+The bank's proactive approach to sustainability is underscored by its substantial emissions reduction achievements and its commitment to further enhancing its environmental performance.

 Access structured emissions data, company-specific emission factors, and source documents